 Ms. Eckstrand graduated from Ohio Northern University with a Bachelor of Science in Pharmacy, and completed Pharmacy Residency at the Erie County Medical Center in Buffalo, New York.
 She conducted graduate work at the SUNY Buffalo School of Pharmacy where she was also a Clinical Instructor in Pharmacy Practice.
 She completed the American Medical Informatics Association (AMIA) 10X10 Program at Oregon Health and Sciences University (OHSU), and other graduate coursework in informatics at Stanford.
 She is a Six Sigma–Black Belt, and a TeamSTEPPS Certified Master Trainer.

 Emily Ford joined Duke CTSI in September 2014.
-As a clinical research communicator, she works with the community engagement and study teams based at Duke Kannapolis, located on the North Carolina Research Campus.
+As a communicator, she works with the community engagement and study teams based at Duke Kannapolis, the CTSI research site located on the North Carolina Research Campus.
+She also supports the CTSI Communications infrastructure.
 She has a background in journalism.

 Erin has returned to work at Duke after getting his genetic counseling degree at Vanderbilt University and working in a northern Arizona health system.
 He originally worked at Duke in a research lab, and now he has joined the Duke Kannapolis team to build a program to return genetic results to study participants as part of a large upcoming study.